cren90/PinLockView/README.md

-  app:indicatorWidth="12dp"                                 // Change the diameter of the dots app:indicatorSpacing="16dp"                               // Change the spacing between individual dots app:indicatorTextSize="16dp"                              // Change the text size when shown app:indicatorType="fillWithAnimation"                     // Choose between "fixed", "fill" "fixedWithValue" and "fillWithValue"
+  app:indicatorWidth="12dp"                                 // Change the diameter of the dots app:indicatorSpacing="16dp"                               // Change the spacing between individual dots app:indicatorTextSize="16dp"                              // Change the text size when shown app:indicatorTint="#FFFFFFF"                              // Change the text and dot color app:indicatorType="fillWithAnimation"                     // Choose between "fixed", "fill" "fixedWithValue" and "fillWithValue"
 ```
 # About the author